Logo

 Step 6: Filing of e-MoA and e-AoA

-MoA stands for Memorandum of Association, and AoA stands for Articles of Association.
-These are legal documents that are required to be filed with the Registrar of Companies (RoC) in India during the process of incorporating a company.
+MoA is an abbreviation of Memorandum of Association, and AoA stands for Articles of Association; both are legal documents that are required to be filed with the RoC at the time of incorporation of a company.

-MoA is a document that sets out the company's objectives, powers, and scope of activities.
+MoA is a document that delineates the company's objects, powers, and ambit of activities.
 It defines the company's relationship with the outside world and helps in determining the company's legal capacity to act.

 AoA is a document that sets out the rules and regulations governing the company's internal affairs.
 It defines the relationship between the company and its members and between the members themselves.